-Policy 7.4.1: Eliminate barriers and broaden access to healthy food, agritourism and agricultural employment through the support and diversification of the agricultural sector including urban and suburban farming.
-Identify opportunities for adaptive reuse of underutilized urban and suburban land for farming.
+Policy 7.4.1: Eliminate barriers and broaden access to healthy food, agritourism and agricultural employment through the support of urban and suburban farming.
+Identify opportunities for adaptive reuse of underutilized urban and suburban land for farming the agricultural sector.

-Action 7.4.1.a: Develop a food security plan with the Montgomery County Food Council and county agencies to include urban, suburban and rural farming that expands access to local foods.
+Action 7.4.1.a: Develop a food security plan with the Montgomery County Food Council and county agencies to include urban, suburban and rural farming that expands access to local foods. -- NO CHANGES

-Action 7.4.1.b: Update the Montgomery County Zoning Code to identify urban and suburban farming as permitted uses.
+Action 7.4.1.b: Update the Montgomery County Zoning Code to identify urban and suburban farming as permitted uses. --NO CHANGES

-Action 7.4.1.c: Examine the Urban Agricultural Property Tax Credit to identify opportunities to enhance and expand the tax credit to support urban and suburban farming.
+Action 7.4.1.c: Examine the Urban Agricultural Property Tax Credit to identify opportunities to enhance and expand the tax credit to support urban and suburban farming. --NO CHANGES

-Action 7.4.1.d: Revise the Commercial/Residential and Employment Zones Incentive Density Implementation Guidelines to identify urban and suburban farming as a public benefit.
+Action 7.4.1.d: Revise the Commercial/Residential and Employment Zones Incentive Density Implementation Guidelines to identify urban and suburban farming as a public benefit. -- NO CHANGES